LunarWatcher/obsidian-webdav-sync/docs/Getting started.md

 ## Your first sync

 The first push is relatively straight-forward.
 In the ribbon, a sync button is added by default.
-When clicked, you'll get a modal asking whether you want to push or pull.
+When clicked, you'll get a modal asking whether you want to push or pull. **You should use this for your first sync**, even if you don't want to keep the button around.
+It gives you access to more options than the commands do, so you can see more clearly what's going to happen before you do it.

 > [!caution]
 >